Everyone loves a winner.

 Best friend

 This is a relationship I don’t usually see on success lists, so let me explain.
 According to the beloved Esther Perel, the famed relationship therapist, we have come to expect EVERYTHING from our spouse.
-Needs that were fulfilled by an entire community are now unrealistically expected to come from our spouse.
+Needs fulfilled by an entire community are now unrealistically expected to come from our spouse.
 Even the best marriages benefit from both partners having friends outside the marriage.

 How do you manage all these relationships?